aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/04-setup-monitoring.md

 tags = ["tutorial", "hpc", "Kubernetes"]
 +++

-In this section, you will lean how to interactively watch the running pods in your cluster as well as monitor the CPU utilization of your nodes.
+In this section, you will lean how to monitor your cluster as well as monitor the pods running on it.

 There are several ways to set up monitoring.
-Here we will explore a few options.
+Here we will provide a few options.
+It is not required to deploy each one, however it is recommended to select at least one option for the lab, so you may see the change in resource utilization while your job is running.

-#### 1. Monitor using kubectl
+## 1. Monitor using kubectl

 This method allows viewing of cluster-wide metrics in textual form

-##### 1.1.
+### 1.1.
 Deploy metrics server

 To enable utilization monitoring of the cluster using `kubectl`, deploy the Kubernetes metrics server by executing the following command: